poechsel/ADA-project/README.md

 - Data from the _Twitter Standard Search API_ (https://developer.twitter.com/en/docs/tweets/search/api-reference/get-search-tweets.html), which we would use to export all the tweets with a given hashtag within a specific period of time.
 This would be like a scalpel, allowing us to extract more insights about a precise hashtag.
 - Data from _SocialBlade_ (https://socialblade.com), which would give us the evolution of the number of followers, subscribers and video views of Twitter and YouTube accounts over time.
 Although SocialBlade does not officially provide a complete dataset or an API to export their data, there are several unofficial scrapers available on GitHub, e.g. https://github.com/vinceh121/socialblade-api.

+In the end, we chose to use the Twitter dataset from the official list, plus `Twint` to scrape additional data for the `#NotMyPresident` and `#BalanceTonPorc` hashtags.

 ## Milestones